 - A disease affecting over 200,000 people in the United States, but for which there’s no reasonable expectation that the cost of developing and providing a drug for the disease will be recovered from US sales

 What Cost Types Can Be Included in the R&D Credit and ODC?

 For both the R&D credit and ODC, qualification looks at the underlying activities performed and the resulting spend over the course of the development year.

 Comparison of Cost-Type Qualifications

-Is It Possible to Claim Both an R&D Credit and ODC in the Same Tax Year?
+Is it Possible to Claim Both an R&D Credit and Orphan Drug Credit in the Same Tax Year?

 We’re Here to Help

-Qualification requirements for the ODC and R&D credit are nuanced, so it’s crucial to understand what’s necessary to substantiate a credit claim.
-To learn more about how the ODC or R&D credit can help your company increase cash flow and reduce the cost of its development operations, reach out to your Moss Adams professional.
+The qualification requirements for the ODC are nuanced, so it’s crucial to understand what’s necessary to substantiate a credit claim.
+To learn more about how the ODC can help your company increase cash flow and reduce the cost of its development operations, reach out to your Moss Adams professional.